 According to this verse, if we confess our sins—admit and turn from them—God will faithfully forgive us and purify us from all unrighteousness.
 If the LORD purifies us from all unrighteousness we’ll obviously be righteous again, that is, in-right-standing with him.

-So the concept of purgatory attempts to address legitimate issues, but it was unnecessary to create this unbiblical doctrine as these issues are resolved by the biblical doctrine of…
+So the concept of purgatory attempts to address a legitimate issue, but it was unnecessary to create this religious doctrine known as purgatory as these issues are resolved by the biblical doctrine of…

 The Judgment Seat of Christ (the Judgment of Believers)